 - Write about evergreen videos.
 Choose something relevant from YouTube, embed it and add your own spin in a blog post.
 Funny cat videos are one of the best examples of evergreen content on the web.

 - Cover the history of a sporting event.
-It will bring in traffic for years, and will not date if it’s done right.
+It will bring in traffic for years, and will not date if it’s written correctly.

 - Publish a podcast that will stand the test of time.
 Audio content is relatively easy to produce; just steer clear of chatting about current affairs.